 Data analysis and search for new treatments based on results

 After the data is generated from the study, the CDCN works with collaborators to ensure rapid analysis of the data.
 Together with the researcher and input from members of the CDCN research community, a paper is generated for a peer-reviewed journal that features the results of the study.
 Using results from research studies, the CDCN aims to identify existing drugs that may be effective against Castleman disease.
 Results from the use of these existing treatments are captured in the ACCELERATE Registry.
 The CDCN also advances clinical trials of promising drugs based on these studies.

 After performing the studies and publishing the data, the CDCN works to ensure these findings are disseminated among researchers, physicians, patients and loved ones around the world as quickly as possible.
 We accomplish this through physician/researcher meetings, Patient Summits, online portals for patients, physicians and researchers, social media and online CDCN resources.

 When battling a rare disease, it is essential new findings are shared with a wide audience as quickly as possible.

-Then, the CDCN shares these results with the Community (Step 1) to inspire new ideas for research (Step 2) and the cycle continues.
+Then, the CDCN shares these results with the Community (Step 1) to inspire new ideas for research (Step 2) and the cycle repeats.